oliverhuckfeldt/mocksserver-ws-plugin/README.md

 The program will print ``Server said: Message from the client: Hello from client.`` in the console.

 ## Advanced usage
 In case you want to access other handlers, each Handler object has a reference to the Handler collector.
-To do this, you need the relative path under which the handler is registered.
+To do this, you need the route under which the handler is registered.
 You cannot access the handler directly.
 Instead, there are two methods to pass callbacks to the collector: ``applyOn`` and ``applyAll``.

 For example, if you want to send a message received by a handler registered at ``/foo`` through another handler registered at ``/bar``, you can use the following code snippet: